fluxfw/SrUserEnrolment/README.md

 ## Description

+### Cron job plugin

-You need to install the [SrUserEnrolmentCron](https://github.com/studer-raimann/SrUserEnrolmentCron) plugin
+If you want to use "Enrol by rule" or "Enrolment workflow", you need to install the [SrUserEnrolmentCron](https://github.com/studer-raimann/SrUserEnrolmentCron) plugin

+### Main features

 This plugin has the follow main features (Each needs to activated separated in the plugin config)